IMS-Bio2Core-Facility/lta/README.md

 pass the ``-t/--threshold`` flag with a decimal between 0 and 1.
 This value can have a significant impact on the analysis, so explore how it impacts your data!

+Many calculations are dependent on knowing where certain metadata is stored.
+Namely, the experimental conditions (specified with ``--phenotype``) and the tissue of origin (specified with ``--tissue``).
+If these are not passed,
+then they default to "Phenotype" and "Tissue", respectively.

 If you find yourself regularly passing arguments via the CLI, you might want to try a configuration file!